 Changes in the general level of interest rates can affect the Fund's net interest income, which is the difference between the interest income earned on the Fund's interest-earning assets and the interest expense incurred in connection with its interest-bearing borrowings and hedges.
 Changes in the level of interest rates also can affect, among other things, the Fund's ability to acquire certain traded real estate-related securities at attractive prices and enter into hedging transactions.
 Interest rates are highly sensitive to many factors, including governmental monetary and tax policies, domestic and international economic and political conditions, and other factors beyond the Fund's control.
 If market interest rates increase further in the future, the interest rate on any variable rate borrowings will increase and will create higher debt service requirements, which would adversely affect the Fund's cash flow and could adversely impact the Fund's results of operations.
-Interest rate changes may also impact the Fund's acquired real estate-related securities and hedge derivatives, if any, are marked to market.
-Generally, as interest rates increase, the value of the Fund's equity.
+Interest rate changes may also impact the Fund's NAV as certain traded real estate-related securities and hedge derivatives, if any, are marked to market.
+Generally, as interest rates increase, the value of the Fund's fixed rate securities decreases, which will decrease the book value of the Fund's equity.

 Furthermore, shifts in the U.S. Treasury yield curve reflecting an increase in interest rates would also affect the yield required on certain traded real estate-related securities and therefore their value.
-For instance, increasing interest rates would reduce the value of the fixed rate assets the Fund holds at the time because the higher yields required by increased interest rates result in lower market prices on existing fixed rate assets in order to adjust the yield upward to meet the market and vice versa.
+For instance, increasing interest rates would reduce the value of the fixed rate assets the Fund holds at the time because the higher vields required by increased interest rates result in lower market prices on existing fixed rate assets in order to adjust the vield upward to meet the market and vice versa.
 This would have similar effects on the Fund's real estate-related securities portfolio and the Fund's financial position and operations as a change in interest rates generally.